 A 302 Redirect Indicates a Temporary Move

-A 302 redirect would be used for a few different reasons:
+A 302 redirect is used for a few different reasons:

 - While updating a page